Nick Jonas And Priyanka Chopra Finally Announce Engagement On Instagram With Sweet Photo

 They’re ready to walk down the aisle!

-Just three weeks after it was alleged that Nick Jonas and his girlfriend, Priyanka Chopra were engaged, the couple finally broke their silence and confirmed that the rumors were in fact true.
+Just three weeks after it was rumored that Nick Jonas and his girlfriend, Priyanka Chopra were engaged, the couple finally broke their silence and confirmed that the rumors were, in fact, true.
 As the Inquisitr shared yesterday, Jonas and his parents flew to Mumbai, India this weekend to celebrate the couple’s engagement and for Nick and Priyanka’s parents to meet for the first time.

-And now that the couple have reunited in Priyanka’s home country, they let their fans know that they are indeed happily engaged.
+And now that the couple has reunited in Priyanka’s home country, they let their fans know that they are indeed happily engaged.
 Both Nick and Priyanka posted the same photo of themselves looking adoringly into each other’s eyes on their respective Instagram accounts.
-Jonas looks handsome in a white button-down shirt with his hair styled and a scruffy beard.
+Jonas looks handsome in a white button-down shirt, with a scruffy beard and his hair styled.

 Priyanka, on the other hand, looks stunning in a sheer yellow dress with a flower pattern.
-She keeps the look simple yet elegant in a pair of round gold earrings and of course, her gorgeous engagement ring is front in center in the photo.
+She keeps the look simple yet elegant with a pair of round gold earrings and of course, her gorgeous engagement ring is front in center in the photo.

 “Taken..
 With all my heart and soul..”
 Chopra wrote in the caption.

 “Future Mrs. Jonas.
 My heart.
-My love,” Jonas wrote on his photo.
+My love,” Jonas wrote in his photo.

 Thus far, both photos have received a ton of attention in just a few hours of posting.
 Nick’s post has earned the former JoBro 2.3 million like and 56,000 plus comments while Chopra’s image has gained over 3 million likes in addition to 75,000 plus comments.

-Of course, most fans commented on the photo to gush over what a good looking couple the pair make while thousands of others simply offered their congratulations.
+Of course, most fans commented on the photo to gush over what a good looking couple the pair makes while thousands of others simply offered their congratulations.

 “Congrats 2 this beautiful couple.”